riddhi-jain/standup-comedy-recommender/README.md

 # Stand-Up Comedy Recommender

 Check out the app for this project <a href="https://standup-comedy-recommender.herokuapp.com/" target="_blank">here</a> deployed on ~~Google App Engine~~ Heroku (migrated because it was cheaper).
+Read the blog post for this project <a href="https://stephenjkaplan.github.io/2020/09/18/standup-comedy-recommender/" target="_blank">here</a>.

 This standup-comedy recommender is 100% powered by Natural Language Processing (NLP) techniques & unsupervised machine learning algorithms.
 None of the topics assigned to each comedy special were hard-coded; they were